Davvidpt/Davvidpt/README.md

 - 👋 Hi, I’m @Davvidpt
+- I'm a software engineer enthusiast
-- 👀 I’m interested in ...
+- I’m interested in programming
-- 🌱 I’m currently learning ...
+- I’m currently learning Fullstack web dev
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Davvidpt/Davvidpt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.